Best Times for a Photo Session

 A short period when the day is ending and the night is beginning (or the reverse pre-dawn before sunrise).

-• magical, beautiful, romantic & incredible are how couples view their images captured during this time period
+• magical, beautiful, romantic & incredible are how couples view their images captured during this period

-• with the softness of the light unflattering shadows and contrast is normally reduced
+• with the softness of the light unflattering shadows and contrast are normally reduced

 • an ideal time for creating portraits with rich color palettes